adobe/aio-lib-ims/README.md

 ### Forced `imsLogin`

 Some plugins support an OAuth2 login mechanism where the actual account for which an access token is generated depends on the user input.
-For example the [OAuth2](/adobe/aio-lib-core-ims-oauth) plugin implements an ExpressJS application to implemented the three legeed OAuth2 flow.
+For example the [OAuth2](/adobe/aio-lib-core-ims-oauth) plugin implements an ExpressJS application to implemented the three legged OAuth2 flow.
-During this flow the user is entering their credentials for IMS to validate.
+During this flow the user enters their credentials for IMS to validate.

-Typically IMS will set some cookies to cache the login state in the browser to improve user experience in a standard OAUth2 web application.
+Typically IMS will set some cookies to cache the login state in the browser to improve the user experience in a standard OAUth2 web application.
 In CLI contexts it might not always be desired to always get a token for the same user, particularly in testing scenarios.

-To allow changing user identity in the OAuth2 plugin or to prevent reusing cached information, the `force` flag to the `imsLogin` function indicates whether to clean caches before logging in.
+To allow changing user identity in the OAuth2 plugin or to prevent reusing cached information, the `force` flag to the `imsLogin` function indicates whether to clean the caches before logging in.
-`True` meaning to clean the cache, while `false` indicates that using cached information is just fine.
+`true` meaning to clean the cache, while `false` indicates that using the cached information is just fine.

 ### `imsLogin` Promise